hse-project/rfcs/rfcs/hse/0003-wal-design.md

 ```
 - __Record-Checksum__ = Checksum of (Record-Header + Record-Data)

+Why not have checksum for the entire record group?

+(1) A checksum region needs to be reserved at the end of each record group.
+With a lock-free buffer continuously filled by several threads, it adds an
+unnecessary serialization point.

+(2) With checksum for each record, data can be streamed into the WAL buffer
+without dragging the data twice into memory.

 - __Txpinfo__ = List of active txids in the WAL file's dgen

 *Key Points:*